Grammar for Cambridge C1/C2 Speaking

 Using advanced grammar structures in speaking

 This week with one of my C1 groups we talked about environmental issues, which is one of the most common topics of the Cambridge exams.
-So, let’s pick all the example sentence related to environmental issues and sustainability.
+Let’s pick some example sentences related to environmental issues and sustainability.

-Imagine yourself engaged in a stimulating discussion regarding a topic of global significance, such as climate change.
-Basic grammar allows you to articulate your position, but advanced structures add layers of depth and nuance.
+Imagine yourself engaged in discussions regarding a topic of any global significance, such as climate change.
+Basic grammar allows you to articulate and argue for your position, but advanced structures add layers of depth and nuance.

-You could employ the conditionals to introduce hypothetical solutions:
+You could use conditionals to introduce hypothetical solutions:

 "If every nation implemented stricter environmental regulations, we could potentially mitigate the effects of climate change."